-2.1 Python Requirements
+Python Requirements

-PyOxidizer currently targets Python 3.8 or 3.9.
+PyOxidizer currently targets Python 3.8, 3.9, and 3.10.
 Your Python application will need to already be compatible with 1 of these versions for it to work with PyOxidizer.
 See Why is Python 3.8 Required? for more on the minimum Python requirement.

-2.2 Operating System Requirements
+Operating System Requirements